bwolmarans/bwaf-lab/README.md

 In the Azure gui, after a minute so, click on the storage account, on the left menu is "keys", copy the first key to your buffer, so you can paste is later.

 Create a storage container.
-Put your storage key where it says <changeme>.
+Put your storage key where it says changeme.
 Don't worry, we're almost there now.

 **az storage container create --account-name sabwaf --name contbwaf3 --auth-mode key --account-key changeme**